Vantskruv/wejoy/readme.md

 # How to run
 sudo ./wejoy path-to-script

+# Original Code:
+the original_code folder contains the original code, modified to disable the hard requirement on USB devices. the tests have also been copied over, as the original code required much longer timings so the tests were incompatible.

 # Requirements
 A linux computer, with lua5.2, uinput, libevdev, and sudo privileges Note that if you would like to test the application with real hardware,